RACE-IT: A Reconfigurable Analog Computing Engine for In-Memory Transformer Acceleration: Background

-ReRAMs are emerging non-volatile memory with significant potential for accelerating MVMs when arranged in a crossbar structure.
-Figure~\ref{fig:reram} demonstrates computing a $4 \times 4$ input feature map with two $4 \times 4$ weight matrices mapped in ReRAM crossbar arrays.
-The input elements are transformed into a vector of voltages applied to the word lines.
-In contrast, weights are programmed as ReRAM conductance within the crossbar.
-Kirchhoff's law ensures that the current flowing out on the bit lines represents the dot product between the input vector and the weight matrices.
-However, converting the analog current values back into the digital domain necessitates the use of ADCs that are area and power-expensive.
+RRAM is an emerging non-volatile memory technology with strong potential for accelerating VMMs when arranged in crossbar arrays~\cite{ielmini2025resistive}.
+Figure~\ref{fig:crossbar} illustrates a VMM example where a 3-element input feature vector ($I$) is multiplied by a $3 \times 3$ weight matrix ($W$) using a RRAM crossbar.
+Digital-to-Analog Converters (DACs) convert input elements into a voltage vector ($v$), which is applied to the word lines.
+Weights are stored as RRAM conductance values ($g$), and Kirchhoff's law ensures that the resulting current ($i$) on each bit line reflects the dot product of the input voltages and the conductance values.
+These analog currents are sampled by Sample-and-Hold (S\&H) units and then digitized by Analog-to-Digital Converters (ADCs) to produce the digital output vector ($O$).
+While the figure shows a small $3 \times 3$ crossbar for clarity, practical systems often use multiple much larger arrays (e.g., 512×256~\cite{chen201865nm}) to exploit massive parallelism.